Jason Sendwe: Death

 On 27 May 1964 a coup in Albertville by Simba rebels, led by Kabila, overthrew Sendwe's government.
 Sendwe was accused of embezzling public funds and detained.
 While the rebel leaders debated what to do with him, including executing him, Sendwe escaped, and spent the next few days trying to reestablish his authority as the rebels' control crumbled.
 On 30 May, a small government force under the command of Colonel Louis Bobozo recaptured the town and recovered Sendwe—who claimed to have been nearly buried alive by the rebels.
 Sendwe was under the false impression that Mwamba Ilunga had stoked the rebellion and had him arrested.
 Unrest persisted in Albertville.
-Sendwe failed to calm the situation and attacked his rivals and non-Baluba ethnicities.
+Sendwe failed to calm the situation and instead gave statements attacking his rivals and non-Baluba ethnicities.
 On 19 June the population revolted and the government evacuated.
 Sendwe attempted to flee but was hampered by government troops and was killed by rebels.
 Questions about his death were raised in several newspapers, and the central government released an official report about it two weeks later.

 There are various theories about how and why Sendwe was killed.
 According to journalist Ian Goodhope Colvin, Sendwe was driving towards Fizi with an American missionary when his car was stopped by Simba rebels.
 In this account, his police escort fled and he and his companion were murdered.
 According to political scientist Jean Omasombo Tshonda, he was arrested by ANC soldiers at Muswaki while attempting to escape by train and then forced to return to Albertville.
 Driving with several relatives, he went into the city to try and calm the Simbas, assuring them of his Lumumbist credentials by shouting (in a reportedly drunken manner), "Lumumba is my brother!
 Mulele is my brother!
 All of you, you are my brothers!"
 The rebels then shot him and some of his companions on Kangomba hill.

 Political scientist Erik Kennes examined various testimonies concerning Sendwe's death.
 One witness held Saidi Saleh Mukidadi, a local politician, responsible for the death.
 Political scientist Kabuya Lumuna Sando concluded that ANC defectors shot Sendwe.
 Kennes questioned the validity of the latter claim, noting that most ANC elements had retreated from the area and that no other witnesses reported dissident soldiers forming part of the Simbas' ranks.
 Simba leader Gaston Soumialot accused Mobutu of organising the murder.
 Other observers believed that the ANC soldiers' actions indicate central government involvement.
 Kabuya, noting the allegedly newer clothing worn by the soldiers who had prevented Sendwe's departure, posited that the ANC men were clandestine government operatives.
 He argued that Mobutu, head of the ANC at the time, wanted Sendwe dead to make rapprochement with Tshombe easier.
 There is a rumour that the execution was carried out by several Bayombe under orders from Kabila.
 Kennes reasoned that this was unlikely because Kabila did not have Sendwe killed the first time Albertville was seized and was not present when the city fell on 19 June.